 1Class C shares will be assessed a 1.00% contingent deferred sales charge if redeemed within one year of date of purchase

-2RiskX Investments, LLC (formerly, American Independence Financial Services, LLC) (“RiskX” or the “Adviser”) has contractually agreed to reduce the management fee and reimburse expenses until March 1, 2017 in order to keep the Total Annual Fund Operating Expenses at 0.48%, 0.87% and 1.48% of the Fund’s average net assets for the Institutional Class shares, Class A shares and Class C shares, respectively.
+2RiskX Investments, LLC (“RiskX Investments” or the “Adviser”) has contractually agreed to reduce the management fee and reimburse expenses until March 1, 2018 in order to keep the Net Annual Fund Operating Expenses at 0.48%, 0.87% and 1.48% of the Fund’s average net assets for the Institutional Class shares, Class A shares and Class C shares, respectively.
 The contractual expense limitation does not apply to any taxes, brokerage commissions, interest on borrowings, acquired fund fees, extraordinary expenses, or short sale dividend and interest expenses.
 The Adviser is permitted to seek reimbursement from the Fund, subject to limitations, for fees it waived and Fund expenses it paid in any fiscal year of the Fund over the following three fiscal years, as long as the reimbursement does not cause the Fund’s operating expenses to exceed the expense limitation.
 The expense limitation may be terminated only by approval of the Board.

 |Name||NAV||1 Month||YTD||1 Year||3 Year||5 Year||10 Year||Since Inception3|